 We All Need to Belong

-What every TCK and every person needs to know is that our acceptance and belonging are in the father heart of God.
+What every TCK and every person needs to know is that our acceptance and belonging are found in heart of our Father God.
 No matter what our life experiences, we can all identify with times where we feel rejected, confused and unaccepted.
 As his beloved sons and daughters, we have hope.
-We serve a heavenly father who wants to heal us from the past and grow us into the future he has called us to.
+We serve a heavenly Father who wants to heal us from the past and grow us into the future he has called us to.

 If you would like to learn more about TCKs and how you can pray or serve them, please go here.

 Galina Hitching is a writer, artist, and wellness geek.
 She learned more from growing up around missions and traveling as a non-profit worker than she did getting her degree in Communication.
 Midway, Galina took a detour from her career by working as a Serve Asia volunteer.
 Today, she is using her experience in marketing and communication for the Great Commission.